Super Bowl 60 Odds for 2026: Seahawks the Favorites, Broncos Big Underdogs

 What's the most bet on team to win the Super Bowl

-Many sportsbooks are reporting the Buffalo Bills are the most bet on team to win the Super Bowl.
-Others have the Ravens as the most popular pick.
+Many sportsbooks are reporting the Los Angeles Rams are now the most bet on team to win the Super Bowl.
+Others have the Bills as the most popular pick.

 How are Super Bowl odds calculated and updated?